Solidgate logo

 • monitor order statuses and void orders with declined transactions

-• If you don’t use the auto-settle feature:
+• If you don’t use the feature:

 • submit authorization requests exclusively for valid transactions through the settle operation